chirpstack/chirpstack-gateway-bridge/docs/content/community/source.md

 the root of this project:

 {{<highlight bash>}}
-docker-compose run --rm gatewaybridge bash
+docker-compose run --rm chirpstack-gateway-bridge bash
 {{< /highlight >}}

 ### Without Docker

-It is possible to build LoRa Gateway Bridge without Docker.
+It is possible to build ChirpStack Gateway Bridge without Docker.
 However this requires to install a couple of dependencies (depending your platform, there might be pre-compiled packages available):

 #### Go

 Make sure you have [Go](https://golang.org/) installed (1.11+).
-As LoRa Gateway Bridge, the repository must be cloned outside the `$GOPATH`.
+As ChirpStack Gateway Bridge, the repository must be cloned outside the `$GOPATH`.

 ### Example commands